DevManagerFML/journey/README.md

-# journey
+# The Journey
-The journey of creating an alternate online identity
+I want to document the process for creating an alternate online personality.
+The goal is to start a blog and social media posts about becoming a manager.